boyney123/event-driven-architecture-journey-talk-resources/README.md

 ## Extras
 - [EDA Visuals](https://serverlessland.com/event-driven-architecture/visuals) - List of visuals I have created to explain event-driven architectures, many have extra resources for you to dive deep and learn in your own time.
+- [Enterprise integration patterns](https://www.enterpriseintegrationpatterns.com/) - Holy grail of information about integration patterns, totally worth checking out!
+- [Severless Land Patterns](https://serverlessland.com/patterns) - Want to get started with these integration patterns on AWS, we have over 500 patterns for you to dive in, learn and deploy.

 ---